minimaxir/simpleaichat/README.md

 Sacramento was founded on February 27, 1850.
 ```

 You can also save chat sessions (as CSV or JSON) and load them later.
-The API key is (obviously) not saved so you will have to provide that when loading.
+The API key is not saved so you will have to provide that when loading.

 ```py3
 ai.save_session()  # CSV, will only save messages